 Manning represents the biggest challenge for the Titans yet.
 While they haven't played a quarterback of Manning's caliber, Tennessee has been able to hold good quarterbacks in check thus far.
 They limited Philip Rivers, Colin Kaepernick and Russell Wilson to just one touchdown.
 Manning has not faced a passing defense this good all season, and could have a tough time putting up his usually dominant numbers.

-Can Peyton Manning be even better in 2013 than he was in 2012?
-Denver coach John Fox thinks so, and the addition of receiver Wes Welker will help.
-Fox said this offseason that Manning will be healthier this season as he continues to improve following his neck issues in 2011.
-That could make Manning a candidate to be the No. 1 Fantasy quarterback this year because he was impressive in 2012, his first year with the Broncos.
+Peyton Manning proved everyone wrong in his comeback effort in 2012 after missing a season following neck surgery.
+And now he has the chance to build on that performance, especially with the addition of receiver Wes Welker.
+That could make Manning a candidate to be the No. 1 Fantasy quarterback this year because he was impressive in his first year with the Broncos.
 Manning completed 68.6 percent of his passes for 4,659 yards, 37 touchdowns and 11 interceptions.
 It was the 12th time he passed for 4,000-plus yards (third time with 4,500 yards) and the seventh time he's thrown for 30-plus touchdowns.
 Manning will be 37 when the season starts, but he continues to play at a high level and defied all skeptics with his performance last year.
 He has arguably the best receiving corps in the NFL with Demaryius Thomas, Eric Decker and now Welker to go with a solid running game behind a stout offensive line.
 We consider Manning a Top-5 Fantasy quarterback on Draft Day, and he's worth drafting with a pick toward the end of Round 2 or beginning of Round 3 in all formats.
-(Updated 4/25/13)
+(Updated 5/29/13)